hNao17/product-classification/README.md

 The calculated similarity is then classified using a sigmoid layer.

-For this implementation, the MobileNet base network is reused from the previous product category classifier.
-Additionally, experiments have been conducted using alternative similarity metrics, such as L1 and L2 distances.
+For this implementation, Keras pre-trained models of [2]-[5]  are used as base networks.

 ### Training